Pyenb/Keychron_mice_software_updater/readme.md

 **Q: Why?**

-A: Because Keychron's software doesn't have an auto-update feature.
+A: Because Keychron's software doesn't have an build-in updater.

 ## Thanks to